Cecile Storey: Public life

-She became active within the Liberal Party, who were in government at the State level throughout the 1970s, and served as Victorian State Metropolitan Vice President from 1973-77.
-She had a significant role in the introduction of the 1977 Victorian Equal Opportunity Act, served on the Victorian Premier’s Committee for Equal Opportunity in Schools for Boys and Girls (1975–77), and represented women on the Australian Government’s National Committee on Discrimination in Employment and Occupation (1974-1982).
-Pioneering Liberal Party female MP Dame Margaret Guilfoyle described Cecile as one of the "consciences of the Liberal Party, forever challenging orthodoxy and complacency."
+She became active within the Liberal Party, who were in government at the State level throughout the 1970s, and served as Victorian State Metropolitan Vice President from 1973 to 1977.
+She had a significant role in the introduction of the 1977 Victorian Equal Opportunity Act, served on the Victorian Premier's Committee for Equal Opportunity in Schools for Boys and Girls (1975–77), and represented women on the Australian government's National Committee on Discrimination in Employment and Occupation (1976–1982).
+Pioneering Liberal Party female MP Dame Margaret Guilfoyle described Storey as one of the "consciences of the Liberal Party, forever challenging orthodoxy and complacency."

-At the same time, her involvement with the United Nations Association of Australia grew, serving terms as Victorian (1975-8) and Federal (1979–83) President, promoting the work of UNICEF, UNESCO, and the UNHCR.
-She attended many international conferences, often representing the UNA, and represented Australia within the World Federation of United Nations Associations (WFUNA) delegation at the four UN Conferences On Women (Mexico City in 1975, Copenhagen in 1980, Nairobi in 1985 and Beijing in 1995).
+At the same time, her involvement with the United Nations Association of Australia grew, serving terms as Victorian (1975–8) and Federal (1979–83) President, promoting the work of UNICEF, UNESCO, and the UNHCR.
+She attended many international conferences, often representing the UNA, and represented Australia within the World Federation of United Nations Associations (WFUNA) delegation at the four UN Conferences on Women (Mexico City in 1975, Copenhagen in 1980, Nairobi in 1985 and Beijing in 1995).

-She had a long association with La Trobe University, serving on the Council for 12 years, chairing the Housing, and later Buildings Committee, serving as Deputy Chancellor 1981-85, as well as completing a B Ed there in 1978.
-In an early formal speech when he became Vice Chancellor in 1977, Professor John Scott made a mildly sexist joke, to which Cecile drew his attention, and they 'became firm friends immediately'.
+She had a long association with La Trobe University, serving on the council for 12 years, chairing the Housing, and later Buildings Committee, serving as Deputy Chancellor 1981–85, as well as completing a BEd there in 1978.
+In an early formal speech when he became Vice Chancellor in 1977, Professor John Scott made a mildly sexist joke, to which Storey drew his attention, and they 'became firm friends immediately'.

-In 1984, Cecile’s achievements were recognised with the award of an AM "For service to international relations and education".
+In 1984, Storey's achievements were recognised when she was appointed a Member of the Order of Australia "For service to international relations and education".

 Death

 When she died in 1997, the memorial service was overflowing with the many people who had been impressed by a life dedicated to improving the lives of others.

-In 2004, she was posthumously inducted into the first intake of the Victorian Honour Roll of Women, and she was included in the 2021 intake of the Camberwell Girl's Grammar School's Inspiring Women Program.
+In 2004, she was posthumously inducted onto the Victorian Honour Roll of Women, and she was included in the 2021 intake of the Camberwell Girl's Grammar School's Inspiring Women Program.